#LIVE2.0 #Review

 Most of you might already be aware of the function and significance of optic nerve.
-It serves as the expressway connecting your eyes to your brain and glaucoma is an eye condition, which damages this optic nerve.
+It serves as the expressway connecting your eyes to your brain and glaucoma is an eye condition, that damages this optic nerve.

-One of the major reasons behind glaucoma is the fluid retention in front part of the eye, as a result of which the pressure inside the eye (intraocular pressure) also increases, thus damaging the optic nerve over time.
+One of the major reasons behind glaucoma is the fluid retention in the front part of the eye, as a result of which the pressure inside the eye (intraocular pressure) also increases, thus damaging the optic nerve over time.

 As of now, no viable glaucoma cure is available, but catching it early can help you prevent vision loss due to it.
 That is why experts recommend regular eye exam.